 -

 Molly Simmons '97 is a health services researcher with expertise in rapidly housing vulnerable populations.
 This is proving immensely valuable during the COVID-19 pandemic.
-Currently, she is working to secure funds for projects that will house and isolate the homeless and incarcerated in ways that both protect these populations and help stop the spread of the virus.

 Read More